Sceaux, Hauts-de-Seine: Primary and secondary schools

 Sceaux hosts two cités scolaires, combined junior high schools and public high schools/sixth-form colleges, the lycée Marie Curie and the lycée Lakanal.
-The lycée Marie Curie was named after the famous scientist who was married in, lived in, and was originally interred in Sceaux with her husband Pierre Curie.
+The lycée Marie Curie was named after the scientist who was married in, lived in, and was originally interred in Sceaux with her husband Pierre Curie.
 The lycée Lakanal was named after a French politician, and an original member of the Institut de France, Joseph Lakanal and has remained one of the most prestigious and hardest schools of Île-de-France.
 The school also offers a middle school and highly ranked "classes préparatoires" undergraduate training.
-Famous French scientists and writers have graduated from lycée Lakanal, such as Nobel Prize winners Maurice Allais, Jean Giraudoux, Alain-Fournier and Frédéric Joliot-Curie.
+French scientists and writers have graduated from lycée Lakanal, such as Nobel Prize winners Maurice Allais, Jean Giraudoux, Alain-Fournier and Frédéric Joliot-Curie.

 There is also a public vocational senior high, Lycée des métiers Florian.

-There is a private junior high school, Externat Sainte-Jeanne-d’Arc.
+There is a private junior high school, Externat Sainte-Jeanne-d'Arc.

 Colleges and universities

 The Faculté Jean Monnet, the college of Law and Management of University of Paris-XI (Orsay), the Institut Universitaire de Technologie of this university and L'Ecole Polytechnique Féminine (EPF) are also located in Sceaux.